zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 #### Just pick up the obfuscation method(s) and the appropriate Case(s) # you prefer and write a Sigma rule(s) for them.
 When you're done, create a Pull Request to OSCD Sigma branch and specify this issue's number and the number of the case(s) you solved:
 (*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1"*) <br/> (*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1,3,7"*) <br/> (*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1-15"*) <br/>
 #### Just in case, a little tip for your regex development:
-e.g., you can copy the results from all of the cases for one obfuscation method and paste them in [regex101](https://regex101.com/) to find possible similarities while developing a regex (you can save your regexes there and even apply a dark theme (: ).
+e.g., you can copy the results from all of the cases for one obfuscation method and paste them in [regex101](https://regex101.com/) to find possible similarities while developing a regex (you can save your progress there and even apply a dark theme (: ).

 ## Contents
 ##### SINGLE OBFUSCATION